-Southland send Cowan away in style
+Southland send Jimmy Cowan off in style

 A methodical Southland have survived Northland's challenge in Invercargill to keep their play-off hopes alive.

 The 16-12 win was the ideal way to send centurion Jimmy Cowan on his way to Gloucester, although it did include a Jekyll-like second half transformation from the Stags after a clinical first half.

 After four straight losses, Southland has now won three games in a row and remains in contact with the leaders in the NPC's Championship.

 There's a confidence that wasn't there earlier in the campaign and the execution from forwards and backs is like day and night compared with the opening rounds, while the discipline by the Stags was remarkable.

 Southland's second row was a cut above, with Josh Bekhuis starting to rediscover the form of his youth, while Alex Ryan is reveling in getting consistent injury-free game time.

 The Stags' forward pack was a dominant force until halftime, winning the battles at ruck, lineout and scrum time, and taking a deserved advantage in the overall.

 Any concerns over the loss of Robbie Robinson were eased by the form of Marty McKenzie at fullback.

 Southland went into the game with a clear plan to kick for territory and some of the weighting on McKenzie's first half kicks was close to brilliant and his positional play wasn't much worse.